MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/rounded-corner.md

 ---
-title: Corner Radius
+title: Corner radius
 description: Learn about rounded corners principles, design approaches, and customization options. ms.date: 10/08/2019 ms.topic: article
 keywords: windows 10, uwp, corner radius, rounded
 ---

-# Corner Radius
+# Corner radius

 Starting with version 2.2 of the [Windows UI Library](/uwp/toolkits/winui/) (WinUI), the default style for many controls has been updated to use rounded corners.
 These new styles are intended to evoke warmth and trust, and make the UI easier for users to visually process.